moldham74/AussieCAS/index.md

 Axtell, R. (2000).
 Why agents?: on the varied motivations for agent computing in the social sciences. _Center on Social and Economic Dynamics Brookings Institution._

 Schelling, T. C. (1971).
-Dynamic models of segregation._ Journal of mathematical sociology, 1_(2), 143-186.
+Dynamic models of segregation. _Journal of Mathematical Sociology, 1_(2), 143-186.

 Simon, H. A. (1996). _The Sciences of the Artificial (3rd ed)._ Cambridge, Mass: MIT Press.